huaweicloud/terraform-provider-huaweicloud/docs/resources/cloudtable_cluster.md

   Changing this parameter will create a new resource.

 * `rs_num` - (Optional, Int, ForceNew) Specifies the compute nodes number of the cluster.
-  The valid values must be greater than `2`.
+  The valid values must be at least `2`.
 Defaults to `2`.
   Changing this parameter will create a new resource.

 ## Attribute Reference